rhpandit11/Data-Theory/Cloud/BigQuery.md

 Tables Type:

-* Managed Tables - tables backed by native BigQuery Storage
+* External Tables - External tables are stored outside out of BigQuery storage and refer to data that's stored outside of BigQuery.
-* External Tables - tables backed by storage external to BQ that enables live queries against data held in other storage systems.
+* Standard Tables- Standard BigQuery tables contain structured data and are stored in BigQuery storage in a columnar format.
-* Standard views - virtual tables defined by a sql query which is resolved at run time.
+* Materialized Views - [Materialized views](https://cloud.google.com/bigquery/docs/materialized-views-intro), which are precomputed views that periodically cache the results of the view query.
+The cached results are stored in BigQuery storage.
-* Materialized Views - Precoumputed views that periodically caches results of the query and persist within native BQ storage.
+* [Views](https://cloud.google.com/bigquery/docs/views-intro), which are logical tables that are defined by using SQL queries.
+These queries define the view that is run each time the view is queried.

 ---